fttlov/JCAdvance/README.md

 </table>

 - **Universal Mapping:** Map any digital Nintendo/Sony gamepad button to emulate any XBOX button, keyboard key, or mouse action within a single profile
-- **Auto-Bind:** Quickly bind buttons using the "Bind" or select them manually from a drop-down list
+- **Auto-Bind:** Quickly assign buttons using the "Bind" or select them manually from a drop-down list
 - **Profile Manager:** Create and manage profiles within a dedicated tab in the configurator
 - **Custom Hotkeys:** Activate modes with customizable key combinations (e.g., `R + HOME`)
 - **Gyro Ratchet button:** hold down to pause (classic mode + delay option) or hold down to enable gyro movement